Silidrone/ai-taggame/README.md

 ## Architecture

-The agent uses the SARSA (State-Action-Reward-State-Action) reinforcement learning algorithm with neural network function approximation.
+The agent uses Q-learning reinforcement learning algorithm with neural network function approximation.
 The RL framework models MDP environments and is designed to be extensible, any environment that implements the MDP interface can work with the RL algorithms.
 The tag game environment is implemented in Python using Pygame for rendering and physics.

 ## Environment and Episode Structure